plaut/plaut.github.io/fisheye_tutorial/index.md

 In the past, it was believed that CNNs are completely translation invariant and that it is impossible for them to regress any spatial information (see [CoordConvs](https://proceedings.neurips.cc/paper/2018/hash/60106888f8977b71e1f15db7bc9a88d1-Abstract.html)), but recent papers have shown this to be false (see [here](http://openaccess.thecvf.com/content_CVPR_2020/html/Kayhan_On_Translation_Invariance_in_CNNs_Convolutional_Layers_Can_Exploit_Absolute_CVPR_2020_paper.html) and [here](https://arxiv.org/abs/2001.08248)): if the network is deep enough, then the zero-padding used in convolution layers breaks the translation invariance and allows networks to learn to output coordinates or coordinate-dependent predictions.
 Despite this, predicting coordinates will always have some error; therefore, regressing the Euclidean distance will always be less accurate than regressing the depth \$Z\$, and regressing the global yaw will always be less accurate than regressing the local yaw.

 Furthermore, when training a CNN to output coordinate-dependent predictions, it stores the camera calibration (focal length and principal point) somewhere in its weights in an uninterpretable way.
 As we will see next, this does not allow generalization to new cameras.

+## Generalizing to a new camera
+In 2D detection, if the images are undistorted, it does not matter too much what the focal length and principal point are, or if they are different during training than during testing, or if the training samples (or test samples) come from multiple cameras with different calibrations.

+Monocular 3D object detection is different.
+Recall, the 3D bounding box parameters which the CNN predicts are
+\$\$u, v, W, H, L, q, Z.\$\$
+During inference, we use the intrinsic camera calibration to lift these 10 values to the 8 corners of a 3D bounding box.

+What happens if during testing we have a new camera with a different calibration?
+The parameters \$(u, v, W, H, L, q)\$ correspond to visual cues that are not significantly affected by the focal length and principal point, and all we must do is use the new camera calibration when lifting the parameters to a 3D bounding box.
+Therefore, their prediction can be considered camera agnostic.
+Yet, the depth \$Z\$ is closely related to the focal length by the magnification equation – it is definitely not camera agnostic.

+When we train a CNN to predict \$Z\$, the CNN implicitly learns to compute \$f\\frac{\\Delta X}{\\Delta u}\$ and \$f\\frac{\\Delta Y}{\\Delta v}\$.
+There are visual cues in the image for \$\\Delta X,\\Delta Y,\\Delta u,\\Delta v\$, but not for \$f\$.
+The only way a CNN can learn to predict \$Z\$ from examples is to also learn f and to store it somehow in the network weights.
+Using the camera calibration separately to lift the parameters to a 3D bounding box makes \$(u, v, W, H, L, q)\$ camera agnostic, but \$Z\$ remains camera dependent.

+By training the network to predict \$Z/f\$ instead of \$Z\$, the depth prediction becomes camera agnostic.
+Inverting the magnification equation,
+\$\$\\frac{Z}{f}=\\frac{\\Delta X}{\\Delta u}=\\frac{\\Delta Y}{\\Delta v}.\$\$
+Therefore, \$Z/f\$ corresponds to visual cues that are camera agnostic.
+During inference, we multiply the network output by \$f\$ to get \$Z\$.

+Now all 3D bounding box parameters are camera agnostic.
+We can train on one camera, and test on a different camera with a different focal length.
+We can train on a union of several datasets with different focal lengths, or test on multiple cameras with different focal lengths.
+The trained CNN is camera agnostic in all its predicted 3D bounding box parameters, and it requires no fine tuning per camera.

+All the above is only true if the images are undistorted, the orientation regressed is the allocentric orientation, and the (normalized) depth is along the optical axis.
+If the images are distorted, or the regressed orientation is the global orientation, or the depth regressed as the Euclidean distance, then the 3D bounding box parameters are no longer camera agnostic.
+Any difference in camera calibration (focal length, principal point, distortion coefficients) between training and testing will cause a degradation in 3D object detection performance.

+[CamConvs](https://openaccess.thecvf.com/content_CVPR_2019/html/Facil_CAM-Convs_Camera-Aware_Multi-Scale_Convolutions_for_Single-View_Depth_CVPR_2019_paper.html) proposed adding coordinate dependent channels to the CNN, but this cannot guarantee that the model becomes camera agnostic.
+It is better to set up the problem in a way that is translation invariant and ensure it is camera agnostic than to provide the CNN access to spatial coordinates and hope for the best.